jinzhenmu/PIDGAN/README.md

 # PIDGAN
-An Automatic Control Perspective on Parameterizing GAN, code will be available when papaer is accepted
+An Automatic Control Perspective on Parameterizing GAN, code will be available when papaer is accepted.